 Iran tensions: oil and energy market implications

-In-depth insights exploring the consequences to global oil supply, Middle East energy production, and energy security across international markets.
+In-depth insights exploring the consequences to global oil supply, Middle East energy production, chemicals and metals supply chains, and energy security across international markets.

 For details on how your data is used and stored, see our Privacy Notice.

-The escalating Middle East conflict represents a critical inflection point for global energy markets.
+The escalating Middle East conflict represents a critical inflection point for global energy markets and natural resource supply chains.
 Disruptions to major oil and gas export routes, heightened geopolitical risk, and supply chain vulnerabilities are reshaping energy security considerations worldwide.
 Access Wood Mackenzie's expert analysis on market impacts, price dynamics, supply alternatives, and corporate strategy implications.

 Explore our Iran conflict coverage